-BMO InvestorLine is so confident in their platform that they are willing to throw $1,200 at you just to try it out.
-Until August 7th, when you invest $200,000 into a new account and start investing you can receive up to $750 in cash or free trades!
+BMO InvestorLine is so confident in their platform that they are willing to throw up to $750 at you just to try it out.
+Until April 2018, when you open a new account and start investing you can receive up to $750 in cash or free trades!

 Save Big On Investment Costs